rikhuijzer/phd-thesis/chapters/discussion.typ

 Future research could investigate whether improvements can be made in the predictive performance of psychological questionnaires.
 In our research, traditional psychological measures performed poorer than physical measures or individual questions.
 More specifically, the NEO-PI-3 personality test is widely used and regarded as a good measure with high validity and reliability, but it predicted poorer than physical tests in Chapter 4 and #textcite(<tedeholm2023predictors>).
-This is in contrast to the experiences of both Dutch special forces operators and U.S. Navy SEALs, who reported that individuals with poor physical fitness were sometimes able to finish if they had the right mindset, and that individuals with excellent physical fitness would sometimes drop out due to a wrong mindset.
+This is in contrast to the experiences of both Dutch special forces operators and U.S. Navy SEALs, who reported that psychology played a more important role than physical fitness in their selection.
+They witnessed many individuals with excellent physical fitness drop out, and many individuals with poor physical fitness make it through.
 Similarly, in Chapter 5, the Short Recovery and Stress Scale (SRSS) appeared to perform poorer than the two, newly added, self-efficacy and motivation questions.
 This could be because the self-efficacy and motivation questions were individual questions while the SRSS consisted of multiple questions for each item.
 Individual questions could provide a stronger signal because more questions per item makes it more likely that the signal is averaged out.
 Put differently, the chance that a participant answers "extremely likely" on one question is higher than the chance that a participant answers "extremely likely" on multiple questions.
 This could imply that a high questionnaire validity and reliability does not imply a high predictive performance, at least in the context of special forces selection.

-Furthermore, future research could investigate whether it is possible to use individual questions instead of a subscale.
+Future research could investigate whether it is possible to use individual questions instead of a subscale.
 (By a subscale we mean a group of questions that are combined into one score.)
 From an explanation perspective this suggestion might seem counter-intuitive because it would hinder validity evaluations, but from a prediction perspective it could be useful by increasing sensitivity.
 In Chapter 5, the self-efficacy and motivation questions were individual questions which predicted dropout well.
-This could be due to statistical fact that individual questions are more sensitive than a group of questions and therefore better able to detect differences between groups.
+This could be due to the aforementioned statistical fact that individual questions are more sensitive than a group of questions and therefore better able to detect differences between groups.
 Alternatively, it could be due to some questions from a subscale being more applicable to the context than others.
 Fitting models on individual questions could help to detect those questions that are most predictive in the specific context in which it is used.
 Put differently, instead of relying on a set of pre-determined questions, future work could use a data-driven approach to find the most suitable questions for each study.
-Note that this does require a lot of data, as the number of participants should typically be above 10 times as high as the number of questions to prevent overfitting (e.g., #parencite(<peduzzi1996simulation>)).
+Note that this does require sufficient data, as the number of participants should typically be above 10 times as high as the number of questions to prevent overfitting (e.g., #parencite(<peduzzi1996simulation>)).

 Relatedly, future research could investigate whether more specific questions or questionnaires could improve predictive performance for special contexts.
 Instead of taking a questionnaire that is widely considered valid and reliable (e.g., the NEO-PI-3) researchers could aim to find those questions or questionnaires that predict well in their specific context,